opinkerfi/opinkerfi-django-starter/README.md

 The wrapper script combines the steps above into one.
 You can use it like this:

-    ./run-in-container.sh ./manage.py migrate          # manually migrate the database
+    ./run-in-container.sh "./manage.py migrate"         # manually migrate the database
                                                         # (done for you as part of the deployment process)
-    ./run-in-container.sh ./manage.py createsuperuser  # create a user to access Django Admin ./run-in-container.sh ./manage.py shell            # open a Python shell in the context of your app
+    ./run-in-container.sh "./manage.py createsuperuser" # create a user to access Django Admin ./run-in-container.sh "./manage.py shell"           # open a Python shell in the context of your app

-If your Django pods are labeled with a name other than "django", you can use:
+If your Django pods are labeled with a name other than "django-psql-persistent", you will need to edit the run-in-container.sh file

-    POD_NAME=name ./run-in-container.sh ./manage.py check

-If there is more than one replica, you can also specify a POD by index:

-    POD_INDEX=1 ./run-in-container.sh ./manage.py shell

-Or both together:

-    POD_NAME=django-example POD_INDEX=2 ./run-in-container.sh ./manage.py shell

 ## Data persistence

-You can deploy this application without a configured database in your OpenShift project, in which case Django will use a temporary SQLite database that will live inside your application's container, and persist only until you redeploy your application.

-After each deploy you get a fresh, empty, SQLite database.
-That is fine for a first contact with OpenShift and perhaps Django, but sooner or later you will want to persist your data across deployments.

-To do that, you should add a properly configured database server or ask your OpenShift administrator to add one for you.
+You should add a properly configured database server or ask your OpenShift administrator to add one for you.
 Then use `oc env` to update the `DATABASE_*` environment variables in your DeploymentConfig to match your database settings.
+The template will generate values for these as well.

 Redeploy your application to have your changes applied, and open the welcome page again to make sure your application is successfully connected to the database server.